 This is where things can get tricky.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), employers can require employees physically entering the workplace to be vaccinated for COVID-19.
 Federal EEO laws do not prevent it, so long as employers comply with reasonable accommodation provisions.

 However, states have had a wide range of reactions.
 Some cities are now making businesses require employees and customers to prove vaccination or a negative COVID-19 test prior to entering their establishment.
 Other states are fighting to eliminate mask and vaccine requirements altogether.

-Overall, businesses have the right to choose what is important to them and the courts are supporting that decision.
+Overall, businesses have the right to choose what is important to them, and the courts support that decision.

 In Florida, U.S. District Judge Kathleen Williams sided with Norwegian Cruise Line Holdings Ltd. and invalidated Florida’s rule that prevented businesses from requiring proof of Covid-19 vaccination from their customers.

 In Texas, U.S. District Judge Lynn N. Hughes ruled in favor of the Houston Methodist hospital network’s decision mandating vaccinations for all employees unless they had a valid medical excuse and ruled that the health system’s requirement did not violate state or federal law or public policy.